Mediatek-Cloud/MCS-Android-SDK-API-Reference/requests.md

 ## Send a Request

-If you are familiar with [Volley](https://android.googlesource.com/platform/frameworks/volley/), the open source network request library created by Google, hooray!
+If you are familiar with [Volley][volley], the open source network request library created by Google, hooray!
 It's almost the same to manipulate MCS SDK.

 ```java
 // Default method is GET